Fengyun: Fengyun 1

 The four satellites of the Fengyun 1 (or FY-1) class were China's first meteorological satellites placed in polar, Sun-synchronous orbit.
 In this orbit, FY-1 satellites orbited the Earth at both a low altitude (approximate 900 km above the Earth's surface), and at a high inclination between 98.8° and 99.2° traversing the North Pole every 14 minutes, giving FY-1-class satellites global meteorological coverage with a rapid revisit time and closer proximity to the clouds they image.
 FY-1A, launched in September 1988, lasted 39 days until it suffered attitude control problems.
-FY-1B, launched in September 1990 along with the first two QQW (Qi Qui Weixing) balloon satellites, lasted until late 1992 when its attitude control system also failed.
+FY-1B, launched in September 1990 along with the first two QQW (Qi Qiu Weixing) balloon satellites, lasted until late 1992 when its attitude control system also failed.
 FY-1C, launched in May 1999 along with Shijian-5, also completed its two-year design life operating until January 2004.
 The last satellite of the class, FY-1D, was launched in May 2002 and operated continuously for nine years until in May 2011 operations were temporarily lost.
 Despite resuscitation, FY-1D failed on 1 April 2012.

 All Fengyun 1 satellites were launched from Taiyuan Satellite Launch Center (TSLC) in Shanxi Province on Long March 4A and 4B rockets and weighed 750 kg, 880 kg, 954 kg, and 954 kg respectively.
 Aboard each satellite were two multichannel visible and infrared scanning radiometers (MVISR) built by the Shanghai Institute of Technical Physics (SITP) bearing an optical scanner, image processor, radiant cooler, and controller for the radiant cooler.
 FY-1C and FY-1D satellites also carried on board a high-energy particle detector (HEPD) for study of the space environment, contributing to their increased mass.
 FY-1 satellites are powered by two deployable solar arrays and internal batteries.